 - Power outage.

 - Biological warfare wipes out half the planet, or maybe everybody except you.

 - Supermassive volcanic eruption blows everything up.

 - Ninety atomic bombs detonate worldwide and force humanity to live in underground vaults filled with creatures from Fallout 4 (you’ll become the leader of the mole people).

-- Moon-sized asteroid impacts the Moon and the fragments impact Earth.
+- Moon-sized asteroid impacts the Moon and the fragments impact Earth and you survive somehow.

-- Mars-sized asteroid impacts Mars and the fragments impact the Moon and the fragments impact the Earth.
+- Mars-sized asteroid impacts Mars and the fragments impact the Moon and the fragments impact the Earth and you survive somehow.

-- Distant alien Kerr black hole power plant blows up, sending a powerful laser beam that wipes out Earth in three seconds.
+- Distant alien Kerr black hole power plant blows up, sending a powerful laser beam that wipes out Earth in three seconds and you survive somehow.

 - Deterministic random-number generators fail worldwide and stock market systems crash, resulting in a The Purge-esque massacre ran by angry investors switching gears to run an international cheap hitman-for-hire business to regain lost capital.

 - The people running our computer simulation do a reboot to stop your experiment and they laugh at the idea that some NPCs tried to unravel glitches in the code.